Skip to content

 3. Decompression speed

 These metrics impact storage cost, data write time and query response times respectively.
 Both compression and decompression speeds depend on the hardware - primarily on storage speed and the compute (CPU) capacity.
 Our partner, Intel(R), provided access to two systems with different storage characteristics in its FasterLab, a facility dedicated to optimization of Financial Services Industry (FSI) solutions.
 The first system has fast local disks, while the second system comes with a slower NFS storage.
-The next section describes these environments in detail.
+The next sections describe the results in detail.

 Compression ratio measures the relative reduction in size of data.
 This ratio is calculated by dividing the uncompressed size by the compressed size.
 For example, a ratio of 4 indicates that the data consumes a quarter of the disk space after compression.
 In this document, we show the relative sizes after compression, which is the inverse of compression ratios.
 Lower values indicate better compression.
 The numbers are in percentages, so 25 corresponds to compression ratio 4.
 The block size parameter was set to 17, which translates to logical block size of 128 KB.